Pelvic Floor Dysfunction and Interstitial Cystitis

 New in Fall 2015 – This 4 DVD series was produced by a team of multi-disciplinary professionals (ob-gyn, pt, etc.) and an incredibly motivated patient who wanted to make a difference.
 Their point is simple.
 When you have pain “down there”, it’s very difficult to determine where the pain is coming from.
 This guide will not only help patients learn this, but also offers clear insight and self-help strategies for pelvic pain and pelvic floor dysfunction.
 Each kit also comes with a welcome guide that includes a vaginal health guide, vaginal canal map, tips for managing constipations and tips for approaching and mantaining sexual health.
 Learn more!

-Using a guided relaxation CD is VITAL for patients struggling with pelvic floor tension.
-Beaumont Hospital (Royal Oak, MI) has created three CD’s that receive rave reviews from patients and, in atleast one research study, have been proven to help reduce the symptoms of pelvic floor dysfunction.
+Using a guided relaxation is VITAL for patients struggling with pelvic floor tension.
+Beaumont Hospital (Royal Oak, MI) has created several FREE programs that receive rave reviews from patients and, in atleast one research study, have been proven to help reduce the symptoms of pelvic floor dysfunction.
+Find them here!

 - Guided Imagery For Relaxation for Women With Pelvic Pain or Interstitial Cystitis